-Sales People can often use pretexting to gain information about your company and what they are looking for.
-It is very common for sales people to do competitive research to find correct price points or what competitors are doing.
+Sales People will often use pretexting to gain information about your company and what they are looking for.
+It is very common for sales people to do competitive research to find correct price points, or what competitors are doing.
 These tactics can also be used in an example such as, posing as a sales person offering security cameras.
 You can ask some questions about their current systems and gain some information about them.
 If they have some then you can pose as a customer to the vendor of those cameras to find out some of their capabilities and limitations.
 This role can be played like many of the other impersonation roles.
 You play a part and take advantage of someones need.

 Passive Information Gathering

 Sales people can be aggressive and persistent with their questioning.
-“Don’t take no for an answer” is sometimes their moto.
+“Don’t take no for an answer” is sometimes their motto.
 Most sales people are not malicious but you can never be too careful when you are dealing with sensitive topics.
 To protect yourself from some questionable tactics, your should follow a few simple rules.

 - Never disclose sensitive information about yourself or your company to sales people.